Susan La Flesche Picotte: Action for the community

 Doing this work, she became increasingly aware and outraged at the land fraud committed by a syndicate of men on and around the Omaha reservation.
 Picotte focused on the syndicate, which was made up of three white and two Omaha men who defrauded minors of their inheritances.
 In a bizarre twist, Picotte, who had spent much of her life proclaiming that the Omaha had the same capacity for "civilization" as any white man, wrote to the Indian Office in 1909 to say that some of her people were too incompetent to protect themselves against the fraudsters and thus needed the continued guardianship of the federal government.
 In 1910, she traveled to Washington, D.C. to speak with officials from the Office of Indian Affairs (OIA), and told them that though most of the Omaha were perfectly competent to manage their own affairs, the Indian Office had stifled the development of business skills and knowledge of the white world among Indians, and thus the incompetence of a minority of Omaha was, in fact, the fault of the federal government.

+Picotte began her career supporting assimilation policies and believed that education, Christianity, and Western medicine could help improve the conditions within the Omaha community.
+Repeated experiences with corruption and broken promises from the Office of Indian Affairs led her to become a critic of federal Indian policy.
+Due to this, historians have placed her within what scholars call "Indian progressivism," a group of educated Native Americans who initially supported assimilation and later became increasingly critical of the federal government's treatmment of Native communities.

 This argument was the product of her campaigns against the consolidation of the Omaha and Winnebago agencies, which had been suggested in 1904 and revived in 1910.
 Picotte had been part of a movement among the Omaha opposing this consolidation, and used letters and harshly critical newspaper articles to get her point across to the OIA bureaucracy.
 She argued that the unnecessary red tape created by the consolidation was nothing but an extra burden on the Omaha and was further proof that the OIA treated them like children, rather than as citizens ready to participate in a democracy.
 She continued to work on her community's behalf until the end of her life, though much of that seemed to be in vain, as her people lost many of their ancestral lands and became more, not less, dependent on the OIA.